 Some of this criticism may not be constructive, but there will be well-meaning stakeholders who will offer their feedback and advice.
-This latter form of criticism can be beneficial to you, so long as you’re not so sensitive that you put your defenses up.
+Good teachers need to understand this, This latter form of criticism can be beneficial to you, so long as you’re not so sensitive that you put your defenses up.
 It can be tough, but let those walls down and accept constructive criticism as precisely what it’s meant to be—a lifeline of support.
 The best way to learn how to be a great teacher is to respond to criticism with reflection and the willingness to adapt your methods.

 If you’re asking yourself, “Should I become a teacher?” then you should also ask yourself whether you have the ability to be humble.
 Things can and will go wrong in your classroom.
 You’ll forget a student’s name; you’ll forget your lesson plans; your shirt will come untucked, or you’ll have toilet paper stuck to your shoe.
 These mishaps are inevitable, and that’s why humility is one of the key qualities of a good teacher.
 You’ll need to be able to laugh at yourself, or you might not survive.

 Humility will also come in handy when you realize that despite figuring out how to become a teacher, you still don’t know everything.
 The day will come when you misremember a historical fact or completely forget an equation.
 Having to rely on a student to teach you (instead of the other way around) will teach you humility if you haven’t already developed it.
-It’s best to go into the profession accepting your own limitations and imperfections and adopting a willingness to learn new things (even if it’s from your own students!).
+Good teachers will learn that it is best to go into the profession accepting your own limitations and imperfections and adopting a willingness to learn new things (even if it’s from your own students!).

 According to the Bureau of Labor Statistics (BLS), jobs for teachers are growing steadily at a rate comparable to that of the average for all occupations.
 Therefore, if you want a teaching position, it’s likely there will be one waiting for you upon graduation from a teacher education program.
 Still, there’s that looming question: “Should I become a teacher?”.